malloc47/malloc47.github.com/about/index.md

 My name is Jarrell Waggoner (ʤɛɹәl wægәnɹ̩, in [IPA](http://en.wikipedia.org/wiki/IPA)).
 I'm a developer and (presently) graduate student in Computer Science.
-I thrive on backend problems with an emphasis on big data and and algorithms.
+I thrive on back end problems with an emphasis on big data and algorithms.

-Over the years, I've been known as a programmer, developer, system administrator, researcher, student, instructor, tutor, film score composer, digital modeler/animator, image editor, video editor, film director, graphics designer, web developer, typesetter, and writer (technical and nontechnical), and probably other things as well.
+Over the years, I've been known as a programmer, developer, system administrator, researcher, student, instructor, tutor, film score composer, digital modeler/animator, image editor, video editor, film director, graphics designer, web developer, typesetter, and writer (technical and nontechnical), "The Oracle", and probably other things as well.
 I love being a computing generalist, but more recently I have focused specifically on research and software development.

 I love working on interesting problems, especially those that require specialized algorithms or involve large datasets.
 Feel free to